Agile marketing: Rethinking the approach to marketing in the digital age

 Thankfully, though, a group of marketing experts began taking notice of the positive outcomes of the Agile approach, and in 2012, they constructed a manifesto of their own.
 The publication of the Agile Marketing Manifesto, kicked off the start of Agile marketing era….well, kind of.

 Many marketers are still trying to figure out how to apply the theories outlined in the manifesto to everyday operations.
-Here is a brief, applicable interpretation of the manifesto:
+Here is a brief, applicable interpretation of the agile marketing manifesto:

 1. Data takes the wheel